rki-mf1/2023-Workshop-MISSIoN-Nanopore/day02-wednesday/hands-on.md

 ## Bonus 2

 Remember the R10.4.1 data you downloaded on day 1 for the Bonus tasks?
+That one:

 ```bash
 wget --no-check-certificate https://osf.io/jcsfb/download -O 2023-08-nanopore-workshop-example-bacteria.zip
 ```

-Also assemble the FASTQ data.
+Also assemble the FASTQ data that is in this archive.
+Inspect the assembly graph.
 Can you find out which bacterial species is in the sample?